BartWaardenburg/leenders-coaching/DEPLOYMENT_FIXES.md

 3. Ensure Node.js 20+ and pnpm 9.15.9+ are used
 4. Check GitHub Actions logs for CI/CD issues
 5. Verify Sanity project configuration
+6. Check for any client-side hooks being used during static generation

 ## Next Steps